Th3CracKed/swapi_angular/README.md

  **Optimized search bar :** The search bar is enhanced to send a request only when user stopped typing for 0.2 seconds which help reduce the number of requests by a lot, but still give a good user experience.
 The request are sent only when a new data is typed (if the user stop typing and the input text has the same value as previous request the request is not sent to the API )

-**Http Pagination :** SWAPI support pagination via http which this project support.
+**Http Pagination :** SWAPI support pagination via http which this project implement.

-**Reuse old state :** The detail pages reuse the request from list resources, if user navigated from it.
+**Reuse old state :** The detail pages reuse the request from list resources, if user navigated from it else it request from the api.

+**Lazy loading :** Component are loaded when user navigate to the page, which help reduce the initial loading speed.

 ## Used Frameworks